-The JCIBPC, formed in 1968 at the suggestion of the National Cotton Council of America (NCC) and the American Textile Manufacturers Institute (ATMI), is composed of two segments.
-One represents raw cotton (producers, ginners, warehousemen, merchants, and cooperatives) and the other represents textile manufacturers.
+The JCIBPC, formed in 1968 at the suggestion of the National Cotton Council of America (NCC) and the American Textile Manufacturers Institute (ATMI), is composed of two groups.
+One group represents US raw cotton (with sub-groups for producers/ginners, warehousemen, merchants, and cooperatives) and the other group represents US textile manufacturers.
 The Chairman of the NCC appoints raw cotton committee members after consultation with the Council's certified interest organizations.
-Starting in 2005 the cotton committee of the National Council of Textile Organizations, succeeded ATMI as the primary group responsible for textile manufacturer committee member appointments.
+Starting in 2005, the cotton committee of the National Council of Textile Organizations succeeded ATMI as the primary group responsible for textile manufacturer committee member appointments.
 The NCC reserves the right to appoint additional textile manufacturer committee members.

-The approval, rejection or modification of materials used for cotton bale wrapping requires a majority vote from each of the committee segments.
-These decisions are based on testing in both the laboratory and the field for at least two years.
+The approval, rejection or modification of materials used for cotton bale wrapping requires a majority vote from each of the committee groups.
+However, any member of a raw cotton subgroup may request a roll call vote, in which case, a majority vote from all sub-groups is required for passage.